-Technical Requirements
+Technological Requirements

 When we speak of modern "IT for the Masses", we generally mean something like computers.
 The first fact, then, is that IT for the common man has technological prerequisites.
 These are not to be confused with successful projects, but they are necessary conditions for successful projects.

-At least three technical elements are necessary: connectivity, computers or other similar devices, and software.
-To discuss any one of these would require a lecture in itself.
-Let me therefore be brief and dogmatic.
-I will state in advance my conclusion: that India leads the world, or could easily lead the world, especially the developing world, in all three of these areas.
+At least three technological elements are necessary: connectivity, computers or other similar devices, and software.
+To discuss any one of these adequately would require a book in itself.

 Take the question of connectivity.
-Here, I think of Prof. Ashok Jhunjhunwala and the creative people and companies that surround his research at IIT-Madras.
+Here, for example, I think of Prof. Ashok Jhunjhunwala and the creative people and companies that surround his research at IIT-Madras.
 Jhunjhunwala notes that the average cost of what is called "the last mile" is, in the wealthy countries, between 800 to 1000 dollars.
 Translated into rupees, this means that connectivity is within the reach of only two-three per cent of the Indian population, which is almost exactly the percentage - 30 million - who are currently "wired".
-But if the cost of the last mile could be brought down to 200 dollars or less, and if the quality and bandwidth for connectivity could be improved, then connection

-- telephonic and/or internet - would be within the reach of 200 million Indians, and perhaps a billion citizens in other developing nations.
+But if the cost of the last mile could be brought down to 200 dollars or less, and if the quality and bandwidth for connectivity could be improved, then connection - telephonic and/or internet - would be within the reach of 200 million Indians, and perhaps a billion citizens in other developing nations.

-What Jhunjhunwala and his group have began to demonstrate, using highly sophisticated indigenous technologies, is that it is possible to bring the cost of connectivity far down toward this level of \$200 per line and, in certain urban situations, to even less than \$100 per line.
+What Jhunjhunwala and his group have began to demonstrate, using highly sophisticated indigenous wireless local loop technologies, is that it is possible to bring the cost of high quality connectivity far down toward this level of \$200 per line and, in certain urban situations, to even less than \$100 per line.
 This technology exists, it is in use, and it works.
-To be sure, the story is not over: there are competing technologies; there are Government of India regulations which make simultaneous telephone and internet connections illegal; there are multi-nationals fighting for a piece of the market; there is the unwillingness of BSNL to allow the Chennai wireless local loop solution to enter rural areas, even though these areas are loss leaders for BSNL.
+To be sure, the story is not over: there are competing technologies; there are initial capital costs; there are Government of India regulations and installations which make simultaneous telephone and internet connections impossible or illegal; there are multi-nationals fighting for a piece of the market; there was the past unwillingness of BSNL to allow the Chennai wireless local loop solution to enter rural areas.
 My point, however, is that the there is no other group in the world that has produced the results of the Chennai group.
-If widely adopted, these results could revolutionize access to telephone, email, and Internet in every urban and rural community in India - and the world.
+If widely adopted, these results could revolutionize access to telephone, email, and Internet in every rural and urban community in India - and the world.